rmit-programming-club/rmit-programming-club.github.io/_posts/2020-03-11-Learn-Python.md

 # Before we used == to check whether two things are equal
 # != is the opposite, and checks whether it is not equal
-# it reads, while wearethere does not equal "Yes"
+# it reads, while we_are_there does not equal "Yes"
 while we_are_there != "Yes":
     we_are_there = input("Are we there yet? ")